kaveh808/kons-9/doc/install-linux.md

 ```

-SBCL prints its banner message waits for you to enter expressions to evaluate.
+SBCL prints its banner message and then waits for you to enter expressions to evaluate.
 The asterisk ('*') is the SBCL prompt.

 ### quicklisp